azerinnan/House_price_analysis/README.md

 ORDER BY max_price DESC
 ```
 Insights:
+- Overpriced States (Highest Median Prices)

-- Kuala Lumpur holds the highest median price at RM 5.46 million, surpassing Johor and Kedah at RM 4.05 million and RM 3.71 million.
+	- Kuala Lumpur - RM 5.46 million
+	- Johor - RM 4.05 million
+	- Kedah - RM 3.71 million.

 	High demand for premium properties is Kuala Lumpur which the central location of Malaysia's economic and commercial hub.
+Johor's location near Singapore and ongoing development projects in Kedah may also contribute to the rising house prices in these states.
 - The lowest minimum median price recorded by Selangor at RM 27,049 followed by Sarawak at RM 35,000.
-This could indicate the availability of low-cost housing unit or auctioned properties.
+This could indicate the availability of low-cost housing unit or auctioned properties within these states.
+It could also reflect lower demand or less developed in certain areas.

 ---
-### `OBJECTIVE 3` : Popular type of house based on transaction
+### `OBJECTIVE 3` : Identify the most popular type of house based on transactions

 ```sql
 WITH ranktype AS (